Johnny-Morgan/hike-logger/static/testing/TESTING.md

         ![Image](images/search_table.png)

-    5. *View each hike on a seperate page which shows all the information on the hike.*
+    5. *View each hike on a separate page which shows all the information on the hike.*

         There is a button displayed beside each hike in the table that redirects the user to a separate page that displays all the hike information including the hike photo and other users who have completed the hike.